pemami4911/neural-combinatorial-rl-pytorch/README.md

 So far, I have implemented the basic RL pretraining model from the paper.
 An implementation of the supervised learning baseline model is available [here](https://github.com/pemami4911/neural-combinatorial-rl-tensorflow).

-My implementation uses a stochastic decoding policy in the pointer network, realized via PyTorch's `torch.multinomial()`, during training, and beam search for decoding when testing the model.
-Other modifications I made include using dropout in the encoder of the pointer network and the critic network.
-A dropout value of `0.1` significantly improved the results.
-Otherwise, I used the same hyperparameters as mentioned in the paper.
+My implementation uses a stochastic decoding policy in the pointer network, realized via PyTorch's `torch.multinomial()`, during training, and beam search (not yet finished, only supports 1 beam a.k.a. greedy) for decoding when testing the model.
+I have tried to use the same hyperparameters as mentioned in the paper but have not yet been able to replicate results from TSP.

 Currently, there is support for a sorting task and the Planar Symmetric Euclidean TSP.